AndrewHuntington/invaders-clone-js/README.md

 The most basic of features have been implemented, however there is a lot to do to make it closer to the original.

+## How To Play

+Use the arrow keys or A and D keys to move the ship left or right and the space bar or the right mouse button to fire.

 ## TODO:

 - Organize code into different files